 New York has no inheritance tax.

-An estate is required to file a New York State estate tax return if the total of the federal gross estate plus the federal adjusted taxable gifts and specific exemption exceeds $1 million, and the individual was either a New York resident at the time of death or a U.S. resident or citizen whose estate included real or tangible personal property located in New York.
+An estate is required to file a New York state estate tax return if the total of the federal gross estate plus the federal adjusted taxable gifts and specific exemption exceed the basic exclusion amount, and the individual was either a New York resident at the time of death or a U.S. resident or citizen whose estate included real or tangible personal property located in New York.